-By Lemma~\ref{lem:finite_mixtures_are_sufficient_to_test_FSD_null}, for testing the global $\calH_0$, it suffices to come up with good e-variables $S(\lambda(z),z)$ at all thresholds, and to average the obtained evidence.
-The betting interpretation is that the skeptic now splits the initial capital across all thresholds $z \in \calZ$ (each representing a bet) according to weights $\psi$.
+By Lemma~\ref{lem:finite_mixtures_are_sufficient_to_test_FSD_null}, to test the global $\calH_0$, it suffices to come up with good e-variables $S(\lambda(z),z)$ at all thresholds and average the obtained evidence.
+In betting terms, the skeptic now splits the initial capital across thresholds $z \in \calZ$ (each representing a bet) according to weights $\psi$.